 These are just a few signs of structural damage you should not ignore.
 Once you see any of them, it’s a good idea to make addressing the issues one of your home improvement resolutions, reach out to an experienced contractor who can help you identify the source of the problem, find any other damage related to it, and give you a plan to fix it.

-If you need maintenance on your home or just want to get started on your next home improvement project, contact Zephyr Thomas at 717-399-4708 to start a free quote.
+If you need maintenance on your home, another type of home improvement, or just want to get started on your next home improvement project, contact Zephyr Thomas at 717-399-4708 to start a free quote.